 Loblolly pines can handle a variety of growing conditions.
 While they prefer acidic soils, they can feel soil types ranging from sandy soils to clays.
 They tend to grow best in lowlands and swampy areas, but they can adapt to other places.
 Moderate moisture levels are best for them, but they can tolerate mild droughts and minor flooding.
-They prefer full sun, which means they should get at least six hours of bright sunlight a day.
+They prefer full sun, meaning they should get at least six hours of bright sunlight daily.
 They grow best in climate zones 6-9.

 Because their lower branches drop off when they are older, mature loblolly pines make excellent shade trees.
 Once the smaller branches have dropped off, there's plenty of room for picnicking, games, and other activities in the shade of the tree.

 Loblolly pines are also suitable for forestation.
 Their rapid growth means the new forest will grow up soon.
 They are quick to take over areas without trees.
-They were once known as “old field” pines because they took over abandoned fields so quickly.
+They were once known as "old field" pines because they quickly took over abandoned fields.

 Loblolly pine trees are also helpful for wildlife.
 By planting some, you can help the local wildlife populations and improve your chances of seeing birds and small animals in your yard.
 You may see mourning doves, nuthatches, towhees, bobwhites, chickadees, and wild turkeys seeking shelter and food in your trees.
 Chipmunks and squirrels also like to eat the seeds.

 Your loblolly pine tree seedlings will quickly grow into tall trees that provide shade, fragrance, beauty, and wildlife sightings.
 Whether you want to grow a forest, a privacy screen, or some shade trees, loblolly pines are an excellent choice for trees that mature quickly into beautiful and beneficial landscape features.

 The loblolly is more than a beautiful pine tree.